0xbythesecond/MFA-Conditional-Access/README.md

 ## Exercise 4: Deploy risk-based policies in Conditional Access

 <details>
-<summary><h3>Task 1: View Azure AD Identity Protection options in the Azure portal</h3></summary>
+<summary><h3>Task 1: View Microsoft Entra ID Identity Protection options in the Azure portal</h3></summary>

 Sign in to the Azure portal (https://portal.azure.com/) if needed.

-Make sure you are signed in to the "AdatumLab500-04" Azure AD tenant with a user account that has the Global Administrator role.
+Make sure you are signed in to the "AdatumLab500-04" Microsoft Entra ID tenant with a user account that has the Global Administrator role.

-Navigate to the Azure AD tenant settings by clicking on the Azure Active Directory blade.
+Navigate to the Microsoft Entra ID tenant settings by clicking on the Azure Active Directory blade.

 In the Azure Active Directory blade, under the Security section, click on "Identity Protection."

-Explore the options and features available in Azure AD Identity Protection.
+Explore the options and features available in Microsoft Entra ID Identity Protection.
   </details>

 <details>
   <summary><h3>Task 2: Configure a user risk policy</h3></summary>

-In the Azure portal, go to the "AdatumLab500-04" Azure AD tenant blade.
+In the Azure portal, go to the "AdatumLab500-04" Microsoft Entra ID tenant blade.

 In the Security section, click on "Conditional Access" to access the Conditional Access policies.